 Your interest payments are subtracted from the total loan amount and used to cover interest costs when they arise, meaning you effectively pre-pay the loan interest.

 Instead of paying a monthly interest payment, you pay interest on the outstanding capital (calculated monthly) and pay it back when the loan needs to be repaid.

 Just as with a regular mortgage, you'll need to pay the interest for a bridging loan every month.

 The total cost of your loan, your cash flow, and the amount you can borrow will all be affected by how you pay interest.
 Enness will discuss what type of interest structure will work best for you based on your scenario and will seek out your preferred alternative from lenders to guarantee you are in the best possible position.

-When your broker approaches lenders, they will need to know how you plan to "exit" the loan.
+When Enness’ international team will approach lenders on your behalg, supported by Enness’ representatives in Monaco.
+Here, how you plan to "exit" the loan will be critical information for lenders.
 Your exit refers to how and when you plan to pay back the capital you have borrowed.